Sabanes/JS-simple/README.md

 - Adds a fun emoji to each quote for visual appeal
 - Uses modern ES6 syntax with arrow functions and const/let declarations

-## Usage

-1. Open your preferred terminal or command prompt.
-2. Navigate to the directory where the JavaScript file is located.
-3. Run the file using Node.js: `node quote-generator.js`
-4. A new, random inspirational quote will be logged to the console.

-## Example Output